tkarakai-gto/notes/docker_notes.md

 * `RUN` - Execute command(s)
   * Use `&&` to concatenate commands to preserve FS layers.
   * Can run shell scripts, copy files, etc.
-  * Do *NOT* use commands that result in nondeterministic results, Docker will not know that it should build a new image layer.
+  * Do *NOT* use commands that result in non-deterministic results, Docker will not know that it should build a new image layer.
 For example do not use `RUN apt-get update` by itself, append the specific apps to install/update to make it more specific, or use the `--no-cahce=true` flag in the `docker build ` command.

-The proper way to log is *NOT* to log to a log file, and there is no syslogd aor other syslog server either, Docker actually handles all the logging for us.
+The proper way to log is *NOT* to log to a log file, and there is no syslogd or other syslog server either, Docker actually handles all the logging for us.
 All we have to do is all our logs are spit out into STDIN and STDERR.
 See second `RUN` command below.

 * `EXPOSE` - Expose ports within the virtual network (not yet to the outside!)
 * `CMD` - The default command to run every time the container is started or restarted (at runtime, not build time).
-Can be owerwritten with the command specified on the `docker container run` command.
+Can be overwritten with the command specified on the `docker container run` command.

 *Dockerfile*
 ```